Trade Regulations

 Packaging Tips for Individuals and Non-Commercial Entities

-• Outer container: Make sure you choose the right outer container, preferably one made of cardboard or tin.
+• Outer container: Choose a durable box, preferably made of cardboard or tin.
 It needs to be sturdy enough to withstand shipment.
-Items not inside an outer container may be subjected to an Unpackaged Items Surcharge.
+Items not inside an outer container may be subject to an unpackaged items surcharge.

 • Packaging material: Surround your shipped item with bubble wrap, packing peanuts, foam or newspaper — anything to keep it safe.

 • Sealing material: Seal all openings of your outer container, including seams, with durable packing tape.
-Do not use every day or masking tape, string or ribbon, as these may come unattached during shipment.
+Scotch or masking tape, string or ribbon may come unattached during shipment.

-• Shipping label: Attach a visible and legible shipping label.
-Make sure the shipping label is applied directly to the largest side of the outer container — away from box closure and seams — and is free of wrinkles.
-Ideally, the address and postal code should be written in uppercase, print lettering.
-If your shipped item is smaller than the shipping label, wrap the label around the container edges, but be sure the barcode and address are still visible and flat.
-This is the key to accurate and timely tracking.
+• Shipping label: Carefully apply a visible, legible and wrinkle-free shipping label directly to the outer container’s largest side — away from seams.
+Print the address and postal code in uppercase lettering with a pen or permanent marker.
+If your package is smaller than the shipping label, wrap the label around the container edges, but be sure the barcode and address are still visible and flat for accurate and timely tracking.

-• Allergies: If you are shipping a product that contains common allergens, like peanuts or eggs, make sure you package them accordingly and label the container to minimize the risk for allergic reactions along the shipping route.
+• Allergies: If your product contains allergens like peanuts or eggs, label the container to minimize the risk of allergic reactions along the shipping route.

 • Brace for impact: Your packaging should be secure enough to withstand a drop of one meter — or about 39 inches — onto solid concrete to prevent potential damage.

-• Battery shipment: In general, most batteries used in consumer electronics are okay to ship although ideally they should not be inside of a device.
-However, all battery terminals should be protected with insulating material to prevent short-circuiting.
+• Battery shipment: most batteries used in consumer electronics are OK to ship.
+However, you should protect battery terminals with insulation to prevent short-circuiting.

 Let Purolator International Handle Your Cross-Border Shipping

-If you are a company that frequently ships cross-border to Canada, Purolator International is here to simplify the process.
-Purolator International has Canadian roots and more than 20 years of Canadian shipping experience with a strong focus on cross-border shipping.
+Purolator International is here to simplify the process for companies that frequently ship cross-border to Canada.
+Our company has Canadian roots and more than 20 years of Canadian shipping experience, with a strong focus on cross-border shipping.

-• Purolator Express: Purolator Express provides custom delivery solutions, day-definite deliveries, end-to-end tracking and visibility at all times, a customized returns process and dedicated customer support throughout the process.
+• Purolator Express®: Purolator Express provides custom delivery and returns solutions, day-definite deliveries, complete end-to-end tracking and visibility and dedicated customer support throughout the process.

-• Expedited Forwarding: Expedited Forwarding has next-day, two-day, three-day and three to five business day delivery options, as well as day-definite Elite service so your shipment can reach its destination exactly when you need it to.
+• Expedited Forwarding: Expedited Forwarding has next-day, two-day, three-day and three-to-five-business-day delivery options, as well as day-definite elite services so your shipment can reach its destination when you need it to.

 • PuroPost: With PuroPost, you get guaranteed delivery within two to eight days, a fully integrated pricing model, end-to-end tracking and visibility, customized return service and access to dedicated support during the shipment process.

-• CanadaOne: CanadaOne offers a customized forwarding network, which allows you the opportunity to consolidate your small packages and freight shipments to reduce shipment costs and border clearance time.
-CanadaOne has a vast, trusted air network that flies nightly and provides smooth delivery once across the border.
+• CanadaOne: CanadaOne offers a customized forwarding network, which allows you to consolidate your small packages and freight shipments to reduce shipment costs and border clearance time.
+It has a vast, trusted air network that flies nightly and provides smooth delivery once across the border.
 CanadaOne can reach almost all commercial and residential addresses in Canada, no matter the distance.

-When you choose to work with Purolator International, you are trusting your commercial shipment with an award-winning company that prides itself on maintaining fast transit times while continuously delivering an exceptional customer experience.
+When you choose to work with Purolator International, you trust your commercial shipment to an award-winning company that prides itself on maintaining fast transit times while continuously delivering an exceptional customer experience.
 For you, this means access to PuroTouch Advantage, Purolator International’s answer to superior customer service.
 PuroTouch Advantage includes access to a dedicated account representative who will manage your entire Canadian account and answer any questions you have about the process.

-Cross-border shipping between the United States and Canada can be a complicated process, but it does not have to be.
-Contact Purolator International online or give us a call at (888) 511-4811 to learn more about what we can do for your shipment needs.
+Let an expert team streamline cross-border shipping between the United States and Canada.
+Contact us online or call 888-511-4811 to learn more about what we can do for your shipment needs.

 Dawn Downes